 10 tips to keep your pet safe when boating

 We want to make sure your summer is safe and enjoyable with your furry friend!
-So, to celebrate the first day of summer, we’re sharing 10 tips to keep your pet safe when boating, from our blog Pets and boats : Boating safety tips.
+Here are 10 tips to keep your pet safe when boating.

-- Introduction to swimming: Before bringing your dog on a boat it is recommended to expose them to the water first.
-Keep in mind breed can make a big difference in your dog’s affinity to water.
-Dogs with flat noses such as Bulldogs, or those with particularly short legs, such as Dachshunds, are not adapted to be avid swimmers.
+Before bringing your dog on a boat it is recommended to expose them to the water first.
+Keep in mind, the breed of your dog can make a big difference in their affinity to water.
+Dogs with flat noses, such as Bulldogs, or those with particularly short legs, such as Dachshunds, are not adapted to be avid swimmers.
 Comparatively, some breeds such as Retrievers and Pointers have webbed feet and elongated snouts that make them keen swimmers.
 You should be aware of your dog’s swimming capabilities prior to boating with them.

-- Make shade available: Remember it can get very hot on the dock of your boat.
-Be sure to provide a shaded area for your pet to rest.
+Remember it can get very hot on the dock of your boat.
+Be sure to provide a shaded area for your furry friend to rest.
 Also have lots of water accessible to prevent dehydration and/or heat stroke.

-- Leash/Harness: It’s a good idea to bring along a leash or harness to secure your dog if you need to.
+It’s a good idea to bring along a leash or harness to secure your dog if you need to.
 A harness also provides an easier means to lift your dog out of the water if they fall in.
 Plus, if you stop for a bathroom break, you’ll need to keep Fido leashed.